Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 About hiring

-HIRE THE BEST UI/UX DESIGNER.
-WATCH YOUR BUSINESS GROW WITH AWESOMIC
+HIRE THE BEST UI/UX DESIGNER

-Users simply couldn’t find it and had a hard time clicking on it.
+Users couldn’t find it and had a hard time clicking on it.
 So, the company decided to add a button below the products.
 As a result, this led to an additional half a billion in revenue per year.

 500 million button before after

-Who is a UI/UX designer?
+What is a UI/UX designer?

 What can a UI/UX designer do for you?